Iga Swiatek wins second grand slam title with victory against Coco Gauff in French Open final - KESQ

 After breaking Gauff twice at the start of the first set, Swiatek raced into a 4-0 lead before wrapping up the set in just 32 minutes.

-It was only a glimmer of hope for the 18-year-old, however, as Swiatek quickly shut the door by taking the next five straight games.
+It was only a glimmer of hope for the 18-year-old, however, as Swiatek quickly shut the door by taking the next five games in a row.

 Gauff was able to hold, but so too did Swiatek — taking the set, the match, and another French Open title.

-She has now won six tournaments in a row in a winning run that stretches back to February 16 when she lost to Jelena Ostapenko in Dubai.
+She has now won six consecutive tournaments in a winning run that stretches back to February 16 when she lost to Jelena Ostapenko in Dubai.

 “I felt the pressure, I felt baggage on my shoulders, I wasn’t the underdog anymore,” she told NBC about entering the tournament as the top-ranked player on a winning streak.